mcagov/waves-app/README.md

 ## Email previews

-Emails can be previewed at: /rails/mailers
+Emails can be previewed at: /rails/mailers in development.

-This should be disabled in a live environment by setting the environment variable `PREVIEW_EMAILS` to `off`.

 ## Cron jobs